 Having OCD, and conditions such as depression.
 It has been found to be linked to worsening obsessive-compulsive symptoms.
 Potentially explaining why researchers also found a link between bullying and more serious symptoms.

-Compulsive behaviors such as repeating questions, recounting and rechecking information can draw attention to kids in school.
+Learning theorists have suggested that compulsive behaviors are repeating questions, recounting, and rechecking information that can draw attention to kids in school.
 As can vocal or physical tics, common among children with OCD. said Phoebe Moore, Ph.D.
 Assistant clinical professor at Duke University.

 “That kind of behavior can draw fire,” Moore said.
 “I definitely see that clinically.”